 Kant’s followers might reply here that because the Kantian doctrines of good will and categorical (moral) imperative include the requirement that we treat people, individually, as ‘ends in themselves’ and not as means to any further end, be it personal advantage of some kind or a more general end such as nationalism, patriotism, or some conception of religion, they secure a moral stand on abusive actions like war or torture without having to leave unresolved dilemmas.
 Yet there are multiple complications with such a reply: (a) It is just a fact that people regularly do select between moral imperatives for action, and how to conduct their lives, in cases ranging from (say) upbringing of children to war, and relying either on justifications which many do not share, such as a religious faith, or on no apparent justification whatsoever; (b) despite Kant’s claim to be avoiding any reference to utility or consequences in his own theory, as well as distrust of these ideas by many recent philosophers, it is probably impossible to ignore either welfare or danger (those being terms with clearer meaning than ‘utility’ or ‘disutiliy’) when assessing moral judgements; (c) if ends, including those of persons, conflict any philosophy of absolute imperatives, be it religious or secular, is liable to sink into the quagmire called ‘moral tragedy’.
 If we are to leave conflicts and dilemmas as simply tragic, it might be more honest to say we just have no moral guide at all.

 Behind all this lies the problem arising from the Kantian attempt to ground the ethics, and then moral laws, in a metaphysics, a metaphysics which took reason (rationality) to be essential to man.
 In criticising Kant Schopenhauer had argued that since reason appears as an exclusively human phenomenon, it cannot be treated as any kind of transcendent reality independent of human beings.
 Therefore, Kant was not justified in refusing to accept an empirical component to human thought and thus formation of moral ideas.
 Yet Schopenhauer himself still felt able to begin from a metaphysical, and therefore he supposed indestructible, basis for his own theory although in his usage the notion of ‘will’ was decidedly not a rationalistic one.
 The fundamental problem with relying on metaphysics at all for such a purpose as grounding morality and principles of ethics is that metaphysics is such an all-inclusive field; it has to be open to all categories, modes, or particulars that we can conceive of, many of them being simply not moral categories at all.
 Any hope that the structures of, for example, mathematical thought or of logic (which indeed are not temporary or liable to removal and change) could provide any basis for morality must founder on the simple point that concepts like numbers or spaces may be used for any purpose, be it morally good, bad, or indifferent.
 Metaphysics has to encompass the entire range of conceptualising and thinking which is possible, and for that very reason cannot determine for us whether or not we should ever be permitted to kill and torture one another.
 (From the standpoint of metaphysics there is no such thing as the ‘unthinkable’).
 But that is just the kind of question that practical philosophy, including ethics itself, has to deal with.
 The only possible way metaphysics could set a grounding here would be if human activities themselves, like development of technology, were ever to impinge on conceptual possibilities, like definition of a person, for example.
-It is my personal view that this is unlikely ever to be the case.
+That might not be the case even if a machine consciousness were ever to come into existence.
 So, I find it necessary to work for a practical reason which will not necessarily yield absolute certainty, but which can be drawn from the practicalities of living, rather than any instruction from the nature of thought itself.

 1. Just(ifiable) war